BerniVarga/timeseries-db/Readme.md

 ## Code structure
 The code consist of 3 components:
-* db - responsible for running a DB for storing the timeseries data
+* db - contains a docker compose setup for running a MongoDB instance, that will stores the timeseries data
-* ingestion - a script that is run over the DB (in the docker container)
+* ingestion - a script that is run over the DB (ingestion is run from within the docker container, after the file is copied over)
 * api - an api that allows querying the data for specific time ranges and aggregations by frequency period

 ## How to run it